On integral models of Shimura varieties: Introduction

 \subsection{Notations}

 Throughout the paper $p$ is a prime and, as usual, we denote by $\Z_p$, $\Q_p$, the $p$-adic integers, resp. $p$-adic numbers.
 We fix an algebraic closure $\bar\Q_p$ of $\Q_p$.
 If $F$ is a finite extension of $\Q_p$, we will denote by $\O_F$ its ring of integers, by $k_F$ its residue field and by $\breve F$ the completion of the maximal unramified extension of $F$ in $\bar \Q_p$.
+We often write $X\otimes_AB$ to denote the base change of a scheme $X$ over $\Spec(A)$ to $\Spec(B)$.